tmarhguy/music-and-you/README.md

 ---

-**Note**: This is an active research project.
-The codebase and methodological approaches may evolve as we implement and validate the research framework outlined in the literature review.
+**Note**: This is an active research project exploring the intersection of musical diversity and personality psychology.
+The codebase and methodological approaches continue to evolve as we validate findings about cross-cultural musical preferences and psychological patterns.